Shira98/blockchain-scm/README.md

 ### Install the Required Dependencies

 - Clone the project and run `npm install` in both the root and `appfrontend` folders.
 This should install most of the required dependencies.
+If a dependency conflict between react and material-ui versions pops up, install them forcefully with `npm install --force`.
 - Additionally, install Truffle for managing contracts using `npm install truffle@5.5.12 -g`.
 - Install the Ganache client from Truffle's [official website](https://trufflesuite.com/ganache/).